oooseun/MyGarage/README.md

     - Each threshold is unique.
 You'll have to experiment to see where yours lies.
     - The passphrase is a security feature to ensure anyone who knows you have open ports in your network can't guess their way into it.
 A blank passphrase is treated as "".
 I advise you use this feature even if the passphrase is as short as "a".
     - The passphrase is then converted to md5(). so localhost:6011/togglea is not going to work.
 Rather localhost:6011/toggle0cc175b9c0f1b6a831c399e269772661

+   **So after a class in networks, i realised a long url can just be defeated by sniffing. will be aiming to include encryption soon*
 - Final code comments
     - The rest of the code is pretty straight forward and heavily commented.
 You should take a look at it.